DaseinPhaos/alter-intro-std-rs/text/process-readme.md

 % std::process

-The module dealing with processes.
+The module deals with processes.

 First of all, the module defines